afrase/kodiswift/docs/tutorial.rst

 just listing the lectures for the given course url.

 The ``play_lecture`` view introduces some new concepts however.
-Remember that we told XBMC that our lecture items were *playable*.
+Remember that we told Kodi that our lecture items were *playable*.
 Since we gave a URL which pointed to our addon, we now have to use ``plugin.set_resolved_url(url)``.
-This communicates to XBMC, that this is the *real* url that we want to play.
+This communicates to Kodi, that this is the *real* url that we want to play.

 We are introducing one more layer of indirection here however.
 Since all of the content on Academic Earth is hosted on youtube, our addon would normally require lots of extra code just to parse URLs out of youtube.
 However, the youtube addon conveniently does all of that!
-So, we will actually set the playable URL to point to the youtube plugin, which will then provide XBMC with the actual playable URL.
+So, we will actually set the playable URL to point to the youtube plugin, which will then provide Kodi with the actual playable URL.
 Sounds a bit complicated, but it makes addons much simpler in the end.
 Our addon simply deals with parsing the Academic Earth website, and leaves anything youtube specific to the youtube addon.